-- In a bowl mix soya sauce, vinegar, rice wine, sugar, and salt.
-Add this to the pan along with a cup of water.
+- In a bowl mix soy sauce, vinegar, rice wine, sugar, and salt.
+Add this mixture to the pan along with a cup of water.
 Cook for a few minutes or until the sauce starts bubbling.

 - Make cornstarch slurry by mixing cornstarch with around 2 tablespoons of water and add to the bubbling sauce.
 Stir for a few seconds and then cook for around 2-3 minutes or until the sauce becomes thick.